... The Beta Hero

 Winder

-Tube - Inside the new tube is a slotted brass screw head to
+Tube - Inside the replacement tube is a slotted brass screw

-catch a screwdriver for rewinding the stopwatch, while Alpha's surviving
+head to catch a screwdriver for rewinding the stopwatch, while Alpha's

 ||